debops/debops/docs/defaults-configuration.rst

 certificates which are signed by the various Certificate Authorities.

 Each entry is a dictionary variable with specific parameters.
-Most of the parameters are optional, and if they are not specified, the ``pki-realm`` script that manages the PKI realms should pick the correct options by itself.
+Most of the parameters are optional, and if they are not specified, the :program:`pki-realm` script that manages the PKI realms should pick the correct options by itself.

 List of parameters related to the entire PKI realm: